mathgladiator/adama-lang/docs/docs/what-03-dungeon-master.md

 }
 ```

-Then, you define the incomplete channel.
+Then, you define the incomplete channel:

 ```adama
 channel decide_number : PickANumber;